oracle-livelabs/apex/book-club-lab/8-implementing-library-page/implementing-library-page.md

         ![Close-up of Want to Read region server-side condition](images/want-to-read-ssc.png " ")

-7. Now we'll do the same for the Read region.
+7. Now you'll do the same for the Read region.
 Click on the **Read** region.

 8. In Server-side Condition: